weiju/ratr0-engine/README.md

 ## The subsystems

-Below are the subsystems of the engine.
+Below are the subsystems of RATR0.
 In general every subsystem aims to be updated once per frame, assuming a frame rate of 60fps, or 50 on retro systems in the PAL region.
 Each subsystem has a globally available service object that can be used to